visatlas/mmasia2021/content/blog/call-for-grand-challenge-proposals/index.md

 - A commitment to publish and maintain a website related to their specific Grand Challenge containing the information, datasets, tasks for the Grand Challenge at least the next 3 years.

-- Work with ACM Multimedia Asia Conference organizers to publicize the Grand Challenge tasks to researchers for participation.
+- Work with ACM Multimedia Asia Conference organisers to publicise the Grand Challenge tasks to researchers for participation.

-- Contact information of at least two organizers who will be responsible for organizing, publicizing, reviewing and judging the Grand Challenge submissions as described in the proposal.
+- Contact information of at least two organisers who will be responsible for organizing, publicizing, reviewing and judging the Grand Challenge submissions as described in the proposal.

-**Note** that although we ask organizers to express a multi-year commitment to their Grand Challenge, the Challenge will still undergo a new review each year.
+**Note** that although we ask organisers to express a multi-year commitment to their Grand Challenge, the Challenge will still undergo a new review each year.
 Priority will be given to Grand Challenges which have been successful in the past and are clearly contributing to continuity.

 ## Submission Website
 The grand challenge proposals should be submitted through: [*https://cmt3.research.microsoft.com/MMASIA2021/*](https://cmt3.research.microsoft.com/MMASIA2021/).